"Children increasingly receive the help and support they need from the right people at the righ...

 I am the unitary councillor for the Ethandune division which covers the villages of Coulston, Edington, Bratton, Heywood, Hawkeridge and Dilton Marsh...

-Through my role as Chairman of our local Parish Council, I became well acquainted with the work of local Parish Councils, Area Boards and Wiltshire Council and how each can bring benefit to local communities.
+Through my role as the then Chairman of our Keevil Parish Council, I became well acquainted with the work of local Parish Councils, Area Boards and Wiltshire Council and how each can bring benefit to local communities.
 I am now the Cabinet Member for Adult Health, Public Health and Public Protection which is a busy and wide ranging role.
-Adult social care currently has a budget spend of £130m with the remaining portfolios having a further £20m budget.
+Adult social care currently has a budget spend of £140m with the remaining portfolios having a further £20m budget.
 This requires me to engage with a whole host of outside agencies and staff in Wiltshire Council in these complex areas.

 I am genuinely pleased to be able to represent the Ethandune division.
 Each of the villages are different and have diverse issues that need addressing.
 Importantly, I am passionate that local people have their voices heard over matters that affect them.
 I believe that serving local communities is the critical part of being a councillor and I very much enjoy meeting people and wherever possible looking to help them with their issues.
 I endeavour to do this with honesty, loyalty and with energy.